5 Signs You May be in Trouble with Credit Card Debt

 Having One or More Cards at Their Limit

 Keeping one or more cards at or near their credit limit is a sign you need to cut back on using credit cards.
-Having cards at their limit can also negatively impact your credit score by showing a high credit utilization ratio, which is the amount of outstanding balances on all cards divided by the sum of each card’s limit.
+Having cards at their limit can also negatively impact your credit score by showing a high credit utilization ratio.
+That’s the amount of outstanding balances on all cards divided by the sum of each card’s limit.

 Using Credit Cards to Pay for Everyday Expenses